mbcraft-exe/interactive_buttons/README.md

 The Interactive Buttons library allows you to easily create interactive buttons for user interaction in your Python applications.
 It provides a simple and intuitive way to create a list of buttons, associate them with functions, and navigate through them using the keyboard.
 This library is particularly useful for creating text-based interactive menus and interfaces.

-## GitHub Repository
+## PyPi Repository

-Check out the [GitHub repository](https://github.com/mbcraft-exe/interactive_buttons) for the latest updates, issues, and contributions.
-Feel free to contribute to the project or report any issues you encounter.
+Check out the [PyPi repository](https://pypi.org/project/interactive-buttons/) for the latest update !